Chart Color Schemes

 Tamworth Surrounds hosts a notably older demographic compared to the national average

-Tamworth Surrounds has a median age of 45 years, which is slightly higher than Rest of NSW's median age of 43 and considerably older than the national norm of 38 years.
+Tamworth Surrounds has a median age of 45 years, which is slightly higher than Rest of NSW's median age of 43 years and considerably older than the national norm of 38 years.
 Compared to the Rest of NSW average, Tamworth Surrounds has an over-representation of the 55-64 age cohort (14.0% locally) and an under-representation of the 25-34 age group (9.7%).
-Between 2021 and present, the 15 to 24 age group has increased from 10.2% to 11.0% of the population, while the 45 to 54 age cohort has decreased from 13.7% to 12.7%.
-Demographic projections suggest that by 2041, Tamworth Surrounds' age profile will change significantly.
-The 25-34 age group is projected to grow by 612 people (31%), increasing from 1,967 to 2,580.
-Conversely, the number of individuals in the 15-24 age range is expected to decrease by 64.
+Between 2021 and present, the proportion of the population in the 15 to 24 age range has increased from 10.2% to 11.0%.
+Conversely, the proportion of the population in the 45 to 54 age cohort has decreased from 13.7% to 12.7%.
+By 2041, demographic modeling suggests that Tamworth Surrounds' age profile will change significantly.
+The 25-34 age group is projected to grow by 612 people (31%), from 1,967 to 2,580.
+Conversely, the numbers in the 15-24 age range are expected to fall by 64.